Cippo95/nvidia-fan-control/README.md

 ### Self explanatory variables

-I think that the scripts has self explanatory variables, so it should be easy to understand and debug.
+I think that the script has self explanatory variables, so it should be easy to understand and debug.

 ### Fan hysteresys logic